-The Monsoon Is Becoming More Extreme
+The monsoon is becoming more extreme

 And if the trenches and other water-conservation efforts had not worked?
 “Nobody would be living here today,” Gagre said.

-A Palace for the Clouds
+A palace for the clouds

 In the 1870s, Sajjan Singh, the teenage ruler of the Mewar region in western India, ordered the construction of a marble palace on a rugged hill above the lake city of Udaipur.
 The monsoon for him was a source of fascination, and the new palace would be a fine place to watch the clouds roll in.